Frankoslaw/odinliteM2_mods_guide/readme.md

 Disclaimer: This guide only applies to ayn odin lite M2.
 I don't own M0 or any other ayn handheld so I cannot test my ports on them.
 Also everything described here comes at a risk of bricking your device.
 So think twice before you will do it.

+## Useful information

+Shortcuts( hold until you see the boot logo, then release the power button ):

+- vol. up + pwr. - Service menu writen in chinese.
+Last options restarts the device.
+- vol. down + pwr. - Boot menu( Disclaimer info on the screen is incorret so BUTTON_UP accepts the otpion, while BUTTON_DOWN changes to the next one.
+I hink it is the same problem for the `fastboot flashing unlock` when the buttons are again incorectly labeled. ):
+  - Recovery
+  - Fastboot
+  - Normal
+- vol. up + vol. down + pwr. - Does nothing and will boot up to the option depending on which volume button you have pressed first.

 ## Unlocking bootloader:

 ### 1. Disable oem lock